ccelio/chisel-style-guide/README.md

 ## Overall goal

-code is meant to be read, not written.
+Code is meant to be read, not written.
 You will spend more time searching for bugs, adding features to existing code bases, and trying to learn what other people have done, than you will writing your own code from scratch.
 Code should strive to be easy to understand and easy to maintain.

 ## Prelude